martbetz/Custom-Lensfun-LCPs/README.md

-¹ ² Having said this, my custom LCPs are completely free and open-source; if you're a Lensfun maintainer and you'd like to include anything, please feel free (just be sure to leave me out of the politics! 😉)
+¹ ² Having said this, my custom LCPs are completely free and open-source; if you're a Lensfun maintainer and you'd like to include anything, please feel free — just be sure to leave me out of the politics! 😉
 <br>
 ³ Please try to ignore the fact that I don't have any subscribers. 😆